There may be affiliate links in this post. Read my disclosure policy to learn more.

 Street Hot Dogs

-A quick bite to grab when the kids want something they know, but these hotdogs are fabulous.
+It’s a quick bite to grab when the kids want something they know, but these hotdogs are fabulous.

-I’m sure there are some stands that are better than others, but we enjoyed every hot dog we had.
+I’m sure some stands are better than others, but we enjoyed every hot dog we had.
 Ask for remoulade on your adult hot dogs, which is a sauce similar to tarter sauce with garlic.
 The kids can stick to the traditional ketchup or mustard.
 Also get your kids the french dog–it’s a roll with a hotdog inside.
 It makes for easy carrying.

 Meyers Bageri